-Our timing there was also perfect – hardly had we finished the meal, when the restaurant filled up with people wearing cowboy hats.
+Our timing there was also perfect – hardly had we finished the meal when the restaurant filled up with people wearing cowboy hats.
 That was a group of employees of some company on a team building day.
 We had seen them running up and down the terrain, performing all sorts of tasks in smaller groups led by people dressed like a sheriff or a Native American.
-For me the whole experience was somewhat surreal.
+For me, the whole experience was somewhat surreal.

-The reason why that “Wild West”-themed team day was organised there was probably because the place has a stable of horses of the traditional Polish breed.
+The reason why that “Wild West”-themed team day was organized there was probably because the place has a stable of horses of the traditional Polish breed.
 We saw those horses and even made friends with some of them before we got to Olandia.

 The secret to befriending them was in feeding them with some really ripe and sweet plums what we found next to the road.
 Marta has told me what in the past farmers and land-owners planted fruit trees along the paths and edges of the fields to demarcate their territory.
 Now, a lot of those trees are still there.

-The great advantage of this area in general is the sheer number of marked trails for hiking and cycling.
-We really didn’t need to drive far to find ourselves at a trail head in a forest, where we could start a 15km loop walk.
+The great advantage of this area, in general, is the sheer number of marked trails for hiking and cycling.
+We really didn’t need to drive far to find ourselves at a trailhead in a forest, where we could start a 15 km loop walk.

 In fact, driving or cycling there was a very pleasant experience on its own, as due to the glacial activity the area is rather diverse and hilly and we passed through an endless number of charming valleys with lakes.
 As a matter of fact, when cycling, we had to negotiate a hill, which was the steepest climb of my last year’s cycling trip as well.
-And as last year, we almost ended up stepping off the bikes and pushing them up the hill.
+And like last year, we almost ended up stepping off the bikes and pushing them up the hill.
 Whoever says that this part of Poland is flat is definitely lying.

 This time, as during every our journey, we also learned something new about nature and history and made some other small discoveries: